 Hyponatremia: evacuate immediately

 EVALUATE other Soldiers and adjust training as necessary

 - Heat Stroke: begin rapid cooling, evacuate immediately

 WET BULB GLOBE TEMPERATURE

-Wet Bulb Globe Temperature (WBGT) is a composite temperature used to estimate the effect of temperature, humidity, wind speed (‘wind chill’), and visible and infrared radiation (e.g., sunlight) on humans.
+Wet Bulb Globe Temperature (WBGT) is a composite temperature used to estimate the effect of temperature, humidity, wind speed, and solar radiation (e.g., sunlight).
 The WBGT index was developed in 1956 by the United States Marine Corps at Parris Island to reduce heat stress injuries in recruits.
-It is determined with special equipment and calculated to reflect components of air, humidity and wind that affect ‘actual temperature’ experienced by personnel: WBGT is derived from the formula: 0.7Tw + 0.2Tg + 0.1Td
+It is determined with special equipment and calculated to reflect components of air, humidity and wind that affect ‘actual temperature’ experienced by personnel: WBGT is calculated with the formula: 0.7Tw + 0.2Tg + 0.1Td